mamonu/boldbestpractice/docs/4_coding_standards.md

 If possible, set up your linters to run automatically on all pull requests, using Github Actions.

 ### Error messages
-Errors will occur, so write your error messages in a way that provide useful information to end users and people working on the code.
+Errors will occur, so write your error messages in a way that they offer useful information to end users and people working on the code.

 ### Encoding and CSVs